If you’ve procrastinated on winterizing your RV, don’t wait any longer!

-Basically, you need to take some weight off your RV tires while it’s parked for the winter.
+You need to take some weight off your RV tires while it’s parked for the winter.
 You need to park it on a hard, level concrete pad or level asphalt strip.
-Don’t park the RV on bare ground, mud, grass, or gravel.
+Don’t Park the RV on bare ground, mud, grass, or gravel.

 Note: You CANNOT use stabilizing jacks to park your RV for the winter.

 If you don’t have any jacks you can use, you will need to move your RV occasionally.
 The goal is to rotate the tires about one half rotation.
 Just start the RV, put it in drive or reverse, and let it creep forward or backward about 3 feet.
 You can do this 2-3 times during the winter, and your RV will be fine.

 You should always creep forward in the same direction.
 If you creep forward for the first rotation, then creep backward the same distance for the second rotation, you could end up with the tires in the same position as when you started, which would cancel out what you just did.

 You’ll want to cover your tires with RV tire covers.
 Along with taking the weight off the tires, covering them will help prevent cracking and dry rotting.

 You need to keep your RV covered, but make sure you use a breathable cover.
 You don’t want mold and mildew forming under there when the temperature is above freezing.
 Cover your RV and tie down the corners of the cover.
 This will protect your RV all winter.